 - Small seeds are planted ca 1 cm / ½ inch deep

-Expensive seeds, rare seeds or seeds that are difficult to germinate need to be treated more delicately than inexpensive, common and easy to germinate seeds.
+Expensive seeds, rare seeds, or seeds that are difficult to germinate need to be treated more delicately than inexpensive, common, and easy-to-germinate seeds.

-4. Construct your own soils (texture, drainage, nutrition)
+4. Construct your soils (texture, drainage, nutrition)

 Also, remember that not all plants need fertile soil to grow.
 Oregano is an example of a plant that will accept lower soil quality as long as it drains well.